 Buy-and-Hold Rental Real Estate

 If you dig making money through your primary home, consider adding rental properties to your portfolio as well.
-90% of the world’s millionaires have used real estate to amass their wealth, but they definitely educated themselves first.
+90% of the world’s millionaires have used real estate to amass their wealth, but they educated themselves first.
 If you’re considering this route, check out BiggerPockets or Paula Pant.
 They have been excellent “real estate 101” resources for me.

 Taxable Brokerage Account